MikeyAlmighty/read-me/notes/concurrency.md

 Concurrency = Composition of independently executing things (typically functions) Parallelism = Simultaneous execution of multiple things (possibly related, possibly not)

-Layman's Terms:
+### Layman's Terms:
-Concurrency = Dealing with a lot of things at once Parallelism = Doing a lot of things at once
+* Concurrency = Dealing with a lot of things at once
+* Parallelism = Doing a lot of things at once

-Concurrency => Hard to Debug, due to non-deterministic behaviour
+* Hard to Debug, due to non-deterministic behaviour
-			=> Depends mostly on OS's scheduler (not your code)
+* Depends mostly on OS's scheduler (not your own written code)

+### Issues:
-			Symptons: Race conditions
+Race conditions

-			Mutexes or locks used to solve Race condition, BUT that can cause deadlocks
+Mutexes or locks can be used to solve Race condition, BUT that can cause deadlocks

 Hard to reproduce, hard to debug, hard to ensure reliability

-			Few solutions:
+### Few solutions:
-					Semaphores, Mutexes and locks
+* Semaphores, Mutexes and locks
-					Atomic operations
+* Atomic operations
-					Compare & swap
+* Compare & swap
-					Synchronization
+* Synchronization

-			These solutions have on weaknesses:
+### These solutions have own weaknesses:
-						1. Complex overhead
+* Complex overhead
-						2. Leaky
+* Leaky
-						3. Non-Composable
+* Non-Composable

-		    Wanted solution:
+### Wanted solution:
-						1. Simplicity
+* Simplicity
-						2. Abstractions
+* Abstractions
-						3. Composability
+* Composability
-						4. Conccurent
+* Conccurent

-Processes communicate with channels (pass pipes, texts,bytes even other channels)
+Processes communicate with channels (which you can pass pipes, texts,bytes even other channels)

-GoLang Motto: Don't communicate by sharing memory, SHARE memory by Communicating
+> Don't Communicate by Sharing Memory,  Share Memory by Communcating
+> - GoLang